mitchallen/yaml-json-cli/README.md

 ### Create an alias

-Since the above command is too long to rememeber, create an alias:
+Since the above command is too long to remember, create an alias:

+These instructions are for a Mac zsh, but can easily be adapted to a bash shell.

 * Open ~/.zshrc in a code editor
 * Add this line (replacing my git URL with yours):